ayyazez/DevOps_For_Beginners/README.md

 This app demonstrates a basic CRUD application using Flask.
 Products are stored in a list and can be added, edited, and deleted.
 Images are uploaded to a directory, and the product list and forms are managed using Flask-WTF and WTForms.
-# This is test line and a comment
+This is a test line and a comment

 # Application Structure